jodlajodla/puppet-nova/README.md

 puppet-nova
 ===

-This repository contains fix when installing Packstack with Ironicf for OpenStack Ocata release (otherwise it shouldn't be used).
+This repository contains fix when installing Packstack with Ironic for OpenStack Ocata release (otherwise it shouldn't be used).
 There are only few changes in `manifests/scheduler/filter.pp` file - removal of anything that depends on `$scheduler_host_manager` since it is duplicated in official repository and Packstack installation fails.

 Development and general information
 -----------------------------------